charm

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool looks up verified OEM part numbers, torque specs, fluid capacities, and service procedures for vehicles 1982-2013.
-It distinguishes itself from sibling tool 'charm_list_makes' by focusing on detailed vehicle data retrieval.
+The description clearly states the tool's function with a specific verb and resource: 'Look up verified OEM part numbers, torque specs, fluid capacities, and service procedures for vehicles 1982-2013.'
+This directly distinguishes it from the sibling tool charm_list_makes, which is about listing makes, not providing detailed specifications.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.